GautierBlandin/context-gpt/design-docs/001-simple-authentication.md

 # Implementation steps

 - [X] /check-token endpoint (+ token repository on backend)
-- [ ] HTTP client without auth (refactor existing LLM Proxy to use it)
+- [X] HTTP client without auth (refactor existing LLM Proxy to use it)
-  - [ ] Make the HTTP client a singleton
+  - [X] Make the HTTP client a singleton
 - [ ] Authentication checker / Token Repository (front-end) / Token Checker / Login Form
+  - [ ] Add LocalTokenStorage
+  - [X] Add the TokenChecker service
+  - [ ] Add simple login form component
   - [ ] Add the AuthenticationChecker component / context to the app
-  - [ ] Add the TokenRepository component / context to the app
-  - [ ] Add the TokenChecker service
-  - [ ] Add simple login form component
 - [ ] Add authentication to HTTP client
   - [ ] Add setToken method to ContextGptSdk
   - [ ] In ContextGptSdk, send the token in the Authorization header when it is set